jsonnen2/Data-Mining/README.md

 ## Data

 A web scraping of Steam reviews by Mohamad Tarek yielded this dataset.
 The data describes review messages left by Steam community members across 290 games.
-I use a Natural Language Processing library, TextBlob, to produce sentiment scores and length measurements.
+I used TextBlob, a Sentiment Analysis tool, which generated sentiment scores and length measurements for each Steam review.
 I use these features to predict if a user recommends a game (binary) and the number of hours that the user played that game.
+My best performing models were a Random Forest and a Neural Network, respectively.

 Data can be found at:
 https://www.kaggle.com/datasets/mohamedtarek01234/steam-games-reviews-and-rankings